robarnoldio/robarnold.me/widgettest.md

 permalink: /widgets/
 ---

-Here's a list of some thins in some order, I guess...
+Here's a list of some things in some order, I guess...

+Figuring out how to actually use Jekyll's collection feature.

 {% for widget in site.widgets %}